Entities and Lookups

 Internal Lookups

 An internal lookup is hidden from the composite schema.
-Clients cannot call it.
+Clients cannot call it directly.
 It exists only for the gateway to use during entity resolution.

 C#